Extraordinary houseboat near Tower Bridge

 Relax in one of the superb bathrooms and enjoy the wonderful views.
 The fully-equipped kitchen allows you to cook for yourself if you feel like eating in and enjoying one of the finest views in London, followed by a movie on the 55 inch LG curved screen QLED Super High Definition TV & Bose surround sound system with 8 speakers on the upper deck.

-Retaining much of her original robust character and details The Harpy has a rare collection of over 50 pieces of 1920's early modernist, Ambrose Heal designed, oak furniture, including a spectacular four poster bed owned by Princess de Broglia in 1922, a Heal's dining table designed for Winston Churchill's Chartwell House, a giant B&B Italia sofa, fine art and objects, very comfortable beds with organic cotton mattresses, fine Egyptian linen, feather & down pillows and duvets and masses of large fluffy towels.
+Retaining much of her original robust character and details Extraordinary houseboat near Tower Bridge has a rare collection of over 50 pieces of 1920's early modernist, Ambrose Heal designed, oak furniture, including a spectacular four poster bed owned by Princess de Broglia in 1922, a Heal's dining table designed for Winston Churchill's Chartwell House, a giant B&B Italia sofa, fine art and objects, very comfortable beds with organic cotton mattresses, fine Egyptian linen, feather & down pillows and duvets and masses of large fluffy towels.

 The location is superb: 400m east of the Tower Bridge and a 10 minute walk to Bermondsey tube station on the Jubilee Line - 4 stops to Westminster (Houses of Parliament, Big Ben, Westminster Abbey), and one more to Green Park (Buckingham Palace, Piccadilly - the heart of the West End.

-Described by The Sunday Times as 'The mooring with the most!'; staying on board The Harpy is a memorable experience.
+Described by The Sunday Times as 'The mooring with the most!'; staying on board Extraordinary houseboat near Tower Bridge is a memorable experience.